Sustainable Development Week

-One way to encourage citizens, communities and businesses to change their habits to conserve the planet and climate.
+One way to encourage citizens, communities and businesses to change their habits to protect the planet and the climate.

-This term originates from the Earth Summit in Rio in 1992, looks better known to the public: it is to combine economic growth, social progress and environmental preservation.
+The concept, which emerged from the Earth Summit in Rio in 1992, seems better known to the general public: it is about combining economic growth, social progress and preservation of the environment.

-“In 2002, only 9% of French people were aware of this notion, today 50% say they know the word and 40% can give the definition.
-The term is indeed in common use, "said the Minister of Ecology, Nelly Ollin.
-“The theme is starting to make sense," recognizes Christian Brodhag, Interdepartmental Sustainable Development Delegate.
-The latter admits more "dubious about the behavioral changes" that this week of events, organized for the fourth year in a row, provokes.
+“In 2002, only 9% of French people were aware of this concept, today 50% say they know the word and 40% can give the definition.
+The term has indeed entered into common usage, ”said the Minister of Ecology, Nelly Ollin.
+“The theme is starting to make sense,” admits Christian Brodhag, interministerial delegate for sustainable development.
+The latter admits to being more "dubious about the changes in behavior" caused by this week of events, organized for the fourth consecutive year.

-In this case, almost 1400 initiatives, twice last year, were selected.
+In this case, nearly 1400 initiatives, or double the number of last year, were selected.

-There will be exhibitions, open days, a series of conferences and symposiums and field activities: promotion of cycling or water savings in car washing, labeling "sustainable development" in villages of less than 2000 inhabitants.
-This will be supported by a radio and television campaign campaign, and the distribution of posters and brochures on everyday "citizen actions”, one of which, in the colors of Babar, is for 4-8 years.
+We will thus find exhibitions, open days, a series of conferences and seminars and actions in the field: promotion of cycling or water savings in car washing, “sustainable development” labeling in villages under 2000. inhabitants.
+All of this will be supported by a campaign of radio and television spots, and the distribution of posters and brochures on daily “civic actions”, one of which, in the colors of Babar, is intended for 4-8 year olds.

-MEDEF (employers) in the field by launching a guide than a hundred good practices for businesses.
-They are increasingly likely to communicate on sustainable development.
+The MEDEF (employers) occupies the field by launching a guide of a hundred good practices intended for companies.
+More and more of them are communicating about sustainable development.

-The Ministry of the Environment is considering the possibilities of extending the “energy label" already applied to cars and household appliances to other products.
-Purpose: Report their carbon dioxide value (CO2).
-For example, counting and displaying greenhouse gas emissions on a container of strawberries imported from the end of the world off-season.
-In the meantime, "consumers to be responsible," says the Minister of Environment.
+The Ministry of the Environment is considering the possibilities of extending the “energy label”, already applied to cars and household appliances, to other products.
+Purpose: to report their carbon dioxide (CO2) value.
+For example, counting and displaying greenhouse gas emissions on a tray of strawberries imported from the end of the world out of season.
+Until then, "consumers to be responsible," said the Minister of the Environment.

-Ethicity, a consulting firm for companies in the field of sustainable development, conducted a survey on the state of mind of the French opinion on the issue, by interviewing 4500 representatives in March.
-One in two "feels concerned by the state of the planet," explains Ethicity.
-83% indicate having become aware of their power of action through their purchases.
-And more than 20% think that you just have to consume less.
-If nothing responds to these concerns, the agency warns, "we run the risk of seeing the biggest consumers opt for decay."
+Ethicity, a consultancy agency for companies in the field of sustainable development, carried out a survey on the state of mind of French opinion on the issue, by interviewing 4500 representative people in March.
+One in two "feels concerned by the state of the planet", explains Ethicity.
+83% say they have become aware of their power of action through their purchases.
+And more than 20% think that it is simply necessary to consume less ”.
+If nothing responds to these concerns, warns the agency, "we run the risk of seeing the largest consumers opt for decrease".